-From his San Francisco office, trial lawyer David H. Schwartz represents commercial clients and shareholders in securities litigation in state and federal courts throughout California.
-In practice for nearly 25 years, Schwartz is experienced in a wide variety of securities law areas involving investors, venture capitalists, investment banks, stock brokers, bond traders, NASD broker-dealers, futures brokers, commodities brokers, insurance companies, pension funds, hedge funds, other financial professionals, funds, and firms, and the SEC.
+From his San Francisco office, trial lawyer David H. Schwartz represents corporations and shareholders in securities and shareholder litigation in state and federal courts throughout California.
+In practice for over 35 years, David H. Schwartz is experienced in a wide variety of securities law areas involving investors, venture capitalists, investment advisers, hedge funds, stock brokers, NASD broker-dealers, and other financial professionals, funds, and firms.

-To schedule a complimentary consultation regarding securities arbitration, a shareholder dispute, securities fraud allegations, or another issue, contact the firm through this Web site or by calling 415-399-9301.
+To schedule a consultation regarding securities arbitration, a shareholder dispute, securities fraud allegations, or another issue, contact the firm through this website.

-David H. Schwartz, Attorney at Law, handles a wide variety of securities arbitration, litigation, and regulatory matters:
+The Law Offices of David H. Schwartz, Inc., handles a wide variety of securities arbitration, litigation, and regulatory matters:

 Shareholder Derivative Lawsuits